openxc/reference-vi/docs/README.md

       fill.
 From the LPC1769, enter configuration mode by transmitting
       ```$$$```, disable the configuration timer with ```ST,0\r\n``` and then
       exit configuration mode by entering ```---\r\n```.
 Finally, power cycle
-      the CAN Translator.
+      the VI.
 The test firmware `rn42-passthrough` enables serial
       data to be relayed between UART0 (the 6-pin ISP header) and UART1 (the
       bluetooth interface).